KaiNorberg/PatchworkOS/README.md

 ### Boxes

-In userspace, PatchworkOS provides a simple containerization mechanism to isolate any processes from the rest of the system and to ensure that each such process can only access files and directories that it has explicitly been granted access to.
+In userspace, PatchworkOS provides a simple containerization mechanism to isolate processes from the rest of the system.
 We call such an isolated process a "box".

-> Note that all file paths will be specified from the perspective of the "boxd" daemons namespace, from now on called the "root" namespace as it is the ancestor of all user-space namespaces, which is likely to be different from the namespace of any particular process.
-For example the `/box/` Additionally, PatchworkOS does not follow the Filesystem Hierarchy Standard, so paths like `/bin` or `/etc` dont exist.
+> Note that all file paths will be specified from the perspective of the "boxd" daemons namespace, from now on called the "root" namespace as it is the ancestor of all user-space namespaces.
+This namespace is likely different from the namespace of any particular process.
+For example, the `/box/` directory is hidden to the terminal box.
+Additionally, PatchworkOS does not follow the Filesystem Hierarchy Standard, so paths like `/bin` or `/etc` dont exist.
 See the [Init Process Documentation](https://kainorberg.github.io/PatchworkOS/html/d5/dbc/group__programs__init.html) for more info on the root namespace layout.

-Each box is stored in a `/box/[box_name]` directory which stores a `/box/[box_name]/manifest` ini-style configuration file containing all the metadata about the box, defining what files and directories the box is allowed to access and other configuration options.
-These configuration files are parsed by the "boxd" daemon which is responsible for spawning and managing boxes.
+Each box is stored in a `/box/[box_name]` directory containing a `/box/[box_name]/manifest` ini-style configuration file.
+This file defines what files and directories the box is allowed to access.
+These are parsed by the boxd daemon, which is responsible for spawning and managing boxes.

 Going over the entire box system is way beyond the scope of this discussion, as such we will limit the discussion to one example box and discuss how the box system is used by a user.